 1 tsp salt

-combine the above in a medium bowl add:
+combine the above in a medium bowl and make a well in the center and add:

 Bake in an 8 inch greased pan at 400 till golden brown, about 20-25 mins.